beerose/blog/content/posts/comments-db-model/post.md

 updated: 2021-09-27
 ---

 You're probably familiar with multi-level comments sections such as on Facebook, Reddit, or Hackernews — a user can reply to a post, and the system allows multiple levels of nested replies.
-I recently needed to implement it myself for a side project, and I found a few ways of modelling the database, with different complexities and tradeoffs.
+I recently needed to implement it myself for a side project, and I found a few ways of modeling the database, with different complexities and tradeoffs.
 In this article, I'm going to cover a few of them.
 All the SQL examples will be in Postgres, but you can find substitute solutions in many other relational databases.

 ![](./comments.png)